lodgepolepines/code-snippets/1_civis_container_script/README.md

 upload.py specifies functions used for uploading to ActionBuilder.

-Run in container script by installing packages, CD to /app, and run local.py
+Run in container script by installing packages, CD to /app, and run `python local.py`